 PARTRIDGE HUNTING: Chukar partridge get a high rating from our hunters.
 He is unpredictable.
 He can be counted on to fly fast when he leaves the ground and is one of the sportiest and most elusive targets found in the field today.
 Hunting is done under normal field conditions with birds found in singles, doubles or i ncoveys.
 On the table, the chukar partridge is tops.
 Costs are determined by availability.

 QUAIL: The Bob White flight is fast and erratic.
 There is nothing more thrilling in upland hunting than a covey rise of quail.
 Our hunting is done in nthe fields of oat stubble, alfalfa and sorghum over stylish pointing dogs.
 These brown bombers confound many a good shot.
 Costs are determined by availability.

 Reservations for hunting parties MUST be made in advance.
-They should be specific and as fara in advance as possible.
+They should be specific and as far in advance as possible.
 Members ordering upland birds liberated and not canceling or appearing for a hunt will be billed for the birds liberated.
 The farther in advance the reservations are made, the better the Club will be able to serve all its members and their guests.
 Reservations will be made on a first come-first served basis.

-All hunters must check in that the clubhouse, and are required by state law to sign the hunter's logbook.
+All hunters must check in at the clubhouse, and are required by state law to sign the hunter's logbook.
 Every hunter entering the field is required to wear adequate safety orange.
 To protect the environment, we will again require that only steel shot be used in the field.